oordenesg/how_to_analytics_test/README.md

 15. During peak demand hours, which metric will not increase?
 A: Ratio of completed trips to requests.

-16.Which metric will affect surge pricing?
+16. Which metric will affect surge pricing?
 A: Number of drivers.

 ### 4. Short Answer Questions